 On a fence to which you can stake them or, better still, between horizontal bars about two feet high over which the branches can droop.
 Do keep them from lying on the ground under the weight of the fruit.

-Six plants have kept us in fruit for months; they just keep bearing, but then we do plant them in well composted soil; they are heavy feeders.
+Six plants have kept us in fruit for months; they just keep bearing, but then we do grow them in well composted soil; they are heavy feeders.
 And with beehives in the garden every single flower is pollinated.

 Growing peppadews is a breeze if you enjoy gardening and good fresh food straight from your own veggie patch, giving great protection against inflamed and angry joints, muscles and even the inner linings of arteries.
-Food and inflammation are undeniably linked.

 Read more about what this eminent surgeon has to say about foods to reduce inflammation.

-Do you want to get off medication?
+Do you really want to get off medication?
 Start enjoying coloured foods every day.
 Let your food be your medicine.